 Smaller Towns vs. Bigger Towns: This itinerary (especially the first half) is heavy on half-timbered villages — a German specialty.
 But for some, a little cuteness goes a long way.
-Depending on your preference, you can plan your overnights either to maximize or reduce quaintness.
-For example, for Days 3–4, 7, and 15, you can opt for smaller towns (Beilstein, Staufen, and mid-size Würzburg) or for bigger cities (Trier, Freiburg, and Nürnberg).
+Depending on your preference, plan your overnights to maximize or reduce quaintness..

-With Less Time: This trip can be pared down to two weeks by making the following changes: Skip the Mosel (a sleepier version of the Rhine), and go directly from the Rhine to Baden-Baden.
-From Baden-Baden, head straight for Füssen/Reutte instead of overnighting in Staufen/Freiburg.
+With Less Time: If I had to pare this trip down to two weeks, I'd make the following changes: Skip the Mosel (a sleepier version of the Rhine), and go directly from the Rhine to Baden-Baden.
+From Baden-Baden, head straight for Füssen/Reutte instead of overnighting in Freiburg/Staufen.
 Skip the Salzburg side-trip; choose between Würzburg and Nürnberg, and stay just one night there; and reduce the stay in Berlin to two nights.

-With More Time: Berlin and Salzburg are each easily worth another day.
+With More Time: Salzburg is each easily worth another day; Berlin merits several days more.
 Depending on your interests, you could stay a day in Frankfurt (upon arrival) and add another day for the Rhine to visit Cologne from Bacharach.
 The Martin Luther towns (Erfurt and Wittenberg) and Leipzig fit well between towns to the west and south (Frankfurt, Nürnberg) and those in the north and east (Berlin, Dresden).
-Hamburg isn’t on the way to anything in Germany (it’s near Denmark), but it’s a worthwhile detour for those interested in its history.
+Hamburg isn't on the way to anything in Germany, but it's a worthwhile detour for those headed north to Denmark.

 When to Go